New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Pipeline improvements

 In previous quadrupole-only searches, we reduced the noise background by accounting for the non-stationarity of the PSD \cite{psd_drift}.
-In the procedure, we match-filtered a reference template from the bank with the data and registered its SNR $\rho (t)$.
-We then estimated the variation in PSD as a function of time by averaging the power $\langle \rho^2 \rangle$ within rolling windows of length $\sim 15$\,s.
-In this search, we calculate the correction for the PSD drift in the same way as before by only using $(2, 2)$ waveforms from our template bank (and not including HM waveforms).
-In the limit in which the fluctuations of the PSD are described by a scalar over all frequencies, this procedure returns an unbiased estimate of the drift correction.
+In this procedure, we matched-filter a reference template from the bank with the data and register its SNR $\rho (t)$.
+We then estimate the variation in PSD as a function of time by averaging the power $\langle \rho^2 \rangle$ within rolling windows of length $\sim 15$\,s.
+In the limit in which the fluctuations of the PSD over all frequencies are described by a single scalar, this procedure returns an unbiased estimate of the drift of the PSD.
+In our HM search, we calculate the correction for the PSD drift in the same way as before by only using a reference $(2, 2)$ waveform from the template bank for calculating $\langle \rho^2 \rangle$.
+We currently do not include (3,3) or (4,4) waveforms in estimating PSD drift and leave this direction to future work.